nathanielshak/advancedprogramming/Lesson6/README.md

 **To start this lesson, students should**:

+* Have a solid understanding of lists and dictionaries in Python and know how to use them.
+* Have a basic understanding of Big O notation.
+* Have experience approaching and breaking down diffict coding problems.

 **By completing this lesson, students will**:

+* Further solidify their understanding of lists and dictionaries
+* Further their understanding of Big O notation through practice
+* Get practice putting together solutions to complex coding problems

 Becoming a good coder is all about practice.
 This lesson will go through a couple practice problems to help you solidify what you've learned already.